letycodez/letycodez/README.md

 - 🤓 Hola, I’m @letycodez
 - Latina, 🇵🇾 First Generation 🇦🇷 Bilingual
-- 👀 I’m interested in Software Development and Data Science!🧮
+- 👀 I’ve been a small business owner for over a decade, I love what I do. 🧮
-- 🌱 I am a certified Software Developer and Data Analyst throught WozU bootcamps.
+- 🌱 I am a certified Software Developer and Data Analyst through WozU bootcamps.
-- I have hands-on experience with front end/back end, data wrangling, machine learning and more.
+- I have hands-on experience with front end/back end development, data wrangling, machine learning and more.
-- 🦋 I’m looking to collaborate on passion projects that showcase my coding style and preferences.
+- 🦋 I’m looking to collaborate on passion projects that showcase my coding style and preferences...just kidding, I want my foot in the door!
+- I can't wait to learn more, fail and break code once in a while so I can fix it.
 - 📫 How to reach me IG: lety.codez

 <!---